CleanroomMC/cleanroom-website/docs/groovy-script/groovy/lists.md

 Lists are dynamically sized.
 So that means if we create a list of 0 length, we can still add elements to it.

 There are multiple ways to create lists.
-The elements of a list are ordered, so the order wont change randomly.
+The elements of a list are ordered, so the order won't change randomly.

 ```groovy:no-line-numbers
 // most simple list, size = 0